 Some financial transactions originate in systems other than Oracle Financials, for example those related to Student Affairs (e.g., Graduate Financial Support) and HR Systems.
 The approvals in those systems are not governed by the Oracle Financials workflow.

 Prior to approving financial transactions, approvers must be granted appropriate approval authority and complete the required training.
+Refer to the Authority Manager How Tos for granting, changing, revoking, or restoring financial authority to others.
 The following table summarizes financial transactions that require approval, how approval authority is granted and the specific requirements for receiving approval authority.
 System authority is updated within 24 hours of prerequisite completion.
 If authority is not granted as expected, please submit a support request for assistance.